EMED Patient Care provides non-emergency patient transport services (NEPTS) to eligible patients living in Cambridgeshire, Peterborough and Royston.

 Who can use hospital transport?

-Patients are normally expected to make their own way to and from hospital for non-emergency tests and treatments as well as when discharged.
+Patients usually make their own way to and from hospital for non-emergency appointments and discharge.

-However, this may not be possible if you have a medical condition that prevents you from travelling any other way, such as public transport or taxis including wheelchair taxis.
-Where necessary, hospital transport will be provided for both inpatient stays and outpatient appointments.
+However, some medical conditions can prevent people from using public transport or taxis.
+Where necessary, hospital transport is available for both inpatient stays and outpatient appointments.

 What are the criteria for hospital transport?

-There are clear and consistent national criteria based on medical need for patients to qualify for hospital transport.
-This criteria applies to both outpatient appointments and discharges from an inpatient stay.
+There are clear national rules stating which patients can get hospital transport based on medical needs.
+These criteria apply to both outpatient appointments and discharges from an inpatient stay.

 Usually, NEPTS is available to you if:

-• Your medical condition means you cannot use other forms of transport without damaging your health.
+- You can't use other forms of transport without damaging your health, due to your condition.

-• Your mobility means that you would be unable to use any other means of transport – for example, stretcher patients.
+- Your mobility means that you are unable to use other transport e.g. stretcher patients.

 To find out more information please visit Cambridgeshire and Peterborough - EMED Group (opens in a new tab).